pragyaai/ndna/_llm/FAQ.md

 Such collapse increases the model's vulnerability to adversarial prompts, loss of compositional reasoning, and failure in out-of-distribution settings -- insights that scalar metrics fail to reveal {% cite frankle2019lottery %} {% cite hooker2020compressed %}.

-## How does the nDNA thermodynamic length quantify the epistemic cost of quantization in foundation models?
+✶ **How does the nDNA thermodynamic length quantify the epistemic cost of quantization in foundation models?**

-Quantization compresses neural weights or activations by reducing their precision (e.g., from 32-bit floating point to 8-bit integers).
+➠ Quantization compresses neural weights or activations by reducing their precision (e.g., from 32-bit floating point to 8-bit integers).
 This process introduces approximation error in the latent trajectory of the model, which can be rigorously measured via thermodynamic length.

 Formally, let $h_\ell^{(q)}$ be the mean hidden representation at layer $\ell$ after quantization.
 The thermodynamic length is: